andrewjstone/concord-bft/orrery/README.md

 ### Implementation Details

  A component is actually the `ComponentImpl` template parameter in the [linked implementation](include/orrery/component.h).
-As described in the next section, only a top-level `AllMsgs` type is passed between components.
+As described in the next section, only a top-level `Envelope` type is passed between components.
 However, this variant type is destructured automatically into a specific message that a component can handle.
 If a component cannot handle a given sub-message an error handler is automatically generated.

 ## Message